 Gluten-Free Cottage Cheese and Egg Breakfast Muffins with Zucchini, Feta, and Quinoa

-These Cottage Cheese and Egg Breakfast Muffins with Zucchini, Feta, and Quinoa are delicious and gluten-free!
+These Cottage Gluten-Free Cheese and Egg Breakfast Muffins with Zucchini, Feta, and Quinoa are delicious and they’re also low-glycemic!
+Use the Low-Glycemic Index Page to find more recipes like this one.

 After I’d posted three different versions of the fabulous cottage cheese and egg breakfast muffins originally created by Rose Elliot and discovered via 101 Cookbooks, I heard from a reader who wondered if I might try to create a gluten-free version of that recipe.
 It just so happened I’d recently discovered quinoa flakes, which I thought might be a substitute for the small amount of white whole wheat flour in the original recipe, and this breakfast muffin is the happy result.

 I also liked it that this turned out to be an unusual way to use up a little of my currently overwhelming crop of zucchini.
-Definitely this is a breakfast muffin that I’ll be making often.
+Definitely Gluten-Free Cottage Cheese and Egg Breakfast Muffins with Zucchini, Feta, and Quinoa are a breakfast muffin that I’ll be making often.

 I wanted small pieces of zucchini, so I cut the zucchini lengthwise in half, then fourths, cut off most of the white part, cut into strips, and then into small cubes.
 In the recipe I settled on 1 1/2 cups of diced zucchini as about the right amount, but when I was testing this I made it with anywhere from 1-2 cups of diced zucchini.
 Less zucchini = more “bread-like” texture and more zucchini = wetter muffins, but the recipe is pretty flexible.